 Once when the novel COVID-19 virus hit the country, directly impacted people, activists, health care professionals, and epidemiologists all knew that it would drastically harm populations in prisons and jails.
 It is virtually impossible to social distance while behind bars, and incarcerated people have very little access to PPE and adequate health care services.
-The dangers of COVID behind bars became abundantly clear when Cook County Jail in Chicago became the country’s epicenter for COVID-19.

-It has been very difficult to calculate and document the exact number of people in NYC jails who have contracted the virus.
+It has been very difficult to calculate and document the exact number of people jails and prisons who have contracted the virus.
 According to the Legal Aid Society, “Correctional Health Services (CHS), a division of NYC Health and Hospitals, has refused to publish critical information about the COVID-19 situation in NYC jails, including the cumulative total number of people who have contracted coronavirus in DOC custody and the total number of people in DOC custody tested for the virus.”
 However, with the information available, we know that the rate of infection among people who work for DOC and who are incarcerated in NYC remains significantly higher than NYC, NYS, and overall US populations.

 In short, COVID-19 + Prison = Death.
 Being forced to live in a confined, crowded area with no proper health care system is a recipe for disaster.
 We must protect our brothers and sisters inside who are one of the most vulnerable populations during this pandemic.
 Check out the Justice 4 Women Task Force to learn about how we are responding to and amplifying the needs of incarcerated women.